Rock, Paper, Scissors, Etc -- Topics in the Theory of Regular Tournaments: Coset Space Games and Actions on Games

 The set $A \subset G$ is a game subset for $(G,H)$.
 Let $\pi : G \tto G/H$ be the canonical projection.
-The map $\i_a$ is a morphism from $\Gamma[A]$ to $\Pi$ and it factors through $\pi$ to define $\theta_a : G/H \tto I$ which is an embedding from $\Gamma[A/H]$ to $\Pi$.
+The map $\Phi_a$ is a morphism from $\Gamma[A]$ to $\Pi$ and it factors through $\pi$ to define $\theta_a : G/H \tto I$ which is an embedding from $\Gamma[A/H]$ to $\Pi$.
 The restriction $\Pi|Ga$ of $\Pi$ to $Ga$ is a subgame of $\Pi$ and the bijection $\theta_a : G/H \tto Ga$ is an isomorphism from $\Gamma[A/H]$ to $\Pi|Ga$. \end{theo}

 \begin{proof} Observe first that by Proposition \ref{prop04} every element of $Aut(\Pi)$ has odd order and so by the first Sylow Theorem, $Aut(G)$ itself has odd order.
-By replacing $G$ by its image under the map $G \to Aut(\Pi)$ we may assume that $G$ is a subgroup of $Aut(\Pi)$.
+By replacing $G$ by $\Phi^{\#}(G) \to Aut(\Pi)$ we may assume that $G$ is a subgroup of $Aut(\Pi)$.
 Technically, we use Theorem \ref{theo21} because, instead of $G$, we are using its quotient by the kernel of this map.